Tohokantche/custom-rag/README.md

 - 📄 **Multi-PDF Support** - Upload and query across multiple documents
 - 🧠 **Multi-Query and Re-ranking RAG** - Smarter retrieval and generation with source citations
 - 🔍 **Hybrid search** - Semantic search combined with keyword-based search for accurate retrieval
-- 🛡️ **Queries routing and Guardrails** - Automatcally handling toxic/malicious requests
+- 🛡️ **Queries routing and Guardrails** - Automatcally handling of toxic/malicious requests
 - 🎯 **Advanced RAG** - LangChain-powered pipeline with ChromaDB
-- ⚙️ **Advanced configuration** - Based on your data, tune your retrieval hyper-parameters for optimal performance
+- ⚙️ **Advanced configuration** - Based on your data, tune the retrieval hyper-parameters for optimal performance

 ## Getting Started